-Located along the Straits of Malacca and Singapore, the proposed new project will sit off one of the world's busiest waterways, accounting for a third of the world's traded goods and one-sixth of the world's total oil supply.
-Once completed, the project will be able to accommodate up to 30 vessels at a time in an area encompassing more than 2,800 acres of waters with very complex and highly variable currents.
+Located along the Straits of Malacca and Singapore, the proposed new project will set off one of the world's busiest waterways, accounting for a third of the world's traded goods and one-sixth of the world's total oil supply.
+Once completed, the project will accommodate up to 30 vessels at a time in an area encompassing more than 2,800 acres of waters with very complex and highly variable currents.

-The project will significantly increase STS operations in the area thanks to its fixed mooring system that will allow it to handle ships from "Aframax" tankers smaller than 120,000 metric tonnes to VLCC supertankers capable of carrying more than 320,000 tonnes of crude oil in a single shipment.
+The project will significantly increase STS operations in the area thanks to its fixed mooring system.
+The system will facilitate the handling of ships from "Aframax" tankers smaller than 120,000 metric tonnes to VLCC supertankers capable of carrying more than 320,000 tonnes of crude oil in a single shipment.

 The project is set to trigger a resurgence in the Malaysian maritime sector by allowing higher shipping flexibility, cutting costs for shippers, creating jobs and boosting the economy by adding value to the entire oil and gas services supply chain.